 - “What would you like to do about how you’re feeling?”

 - “How could we handle this in a way everyone feels good about?”

 - If kids are really struggling with figuring out how to speak the truth in love, this blog post can help.

 If you’ve got an intense, sensitive child

 Some kids can’t process their feelings until their body calms down.
 Physical movement with a purpose (other than aggression) helps calm a nervous system that is in a “fight-or-flight” response.

-One mom found a solution for her intense daughter who was beginning to show aggressive tendencies when angry.
-She would invite her daughter on a run.
+One mom found a solution for her intense daughter, who was beginning to show aggressive tendencies when angry.
+She would invite her daughter to go on a run.
 While running, they would talk about the problem.
 First, they would identify feelings.
-Then it was easier to problem solve them.
+Then it was easier to problem-solve them.

 Much better problem-solving and thinking occurred than if she’d just told her daughter to punch a pillow!
 Like this mom, look for purposeful movement for your child that will help put your child in a calmer state of mind.
 This equips them to be more ready for problem-solving.

 As you and your child better learn how to navigate anger constructively, you are equipping them with skills to last a lifetime!